rapiddweller/rapiddweller-benerator-ce/doc/quick_tour_through_the_descriptor_file_format.md

 * context variables

-A setting is explicitely defined using a setting element:
+A setting is explicitly defined using a setting element:

 ```xml
 <setting name="threshold" value="5"/>